abcminiuser/python-elgato-streamdeck/doc/source/pages/backend_libusb_hidapi.rst

-Place the DLL into a folder that has been added to your system ``%PATH%`` directory list (typically this includes the ``C:\Windows\System32`` folder but adding a new path would be recommended instead of modiying your Windows directory).
+Place the DLL into a folder that has been added to your system ``%PATH%`` directory list (typically this includes the ``C:\Windows\System32`` folder but adding a new path would be recommended instead of modifying your Windows directory).

 Ensure you use the correct DLL version for your installed Python version; i.e.